kevinslin/seed-xkcd/vault/xkcd.the-problem-with-wikipedia.md

   license: Creative Commons 2.5
 ---
 !['Taft in a wet t-shirt contest' is the key image here.](https://imgs.xkcd.com/comics/the_problem_with_wikipedia.png)
+> "The Problem with Wikipedia", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 The Problem With Wikipedia: